 - Extra virgin olive oil

-You can use all dry spices if you prefer, using garlic powder in place of the fresh garlic cloves and onion powder in place of the shallots.
-I prefer using cracked black pepper to season the roast, but regular black pepper works well too.
+You can use all dry spices if you prefer, such as garlic powder in place of the fresh garlic cloves and dried thyme and rosemary instead of the fresh herbs.
+I prefer using cracked black pepper to season the roast, but regular black pepper works well, too.

 If you don’t have kosher salt or coarse sea salt, use one teaspoon of table salt to replace the two teaspoons of kosher salt.